First Moment of Quadratic Hecke $L$-Functions with Lower Order Term: Introduction

 Fix $s\in\mc$ with $1/3<\Re(s)<1$, $s\neq 1/2$.
 Then for any $\varepsilon>0,$

 where

 and where $R_{K,1}(s), R_{K,2}(s)$ are explicitly defined in Theorem \ref{thm:MDS}. \end{theorem}

-Upon taking the limit $s\rightarrow 1/2$ in \eqref{eq:general moment result} and note that the error term there is uniformly bounded in the process, we obtain the an asymptotical formula on the first moment of central values of the family of primitive quadratic Hecke $L$-functions. \begin{corollary} With the same notation and assumptions as Theorem~\ref{Theorem for all characters}, we have,
+Upon taking the limit $s\rightarrow 1/2$ in \eqref{eq:general moment result} and note that the error term there is uniformly bounded in the process, we obtain an asymptotical formula for the first moment of central values of the family of primitive quadratic Hecke $L$-functions. \begin{corollary} With the same notation and assumptions as Theorem~\ref{Theorem for all characters}, we have,

 where $Q_1$, $Q_2$ are linear polynomials whose coefficients involve only absolute constants and $\M \Phi(1)$ and $\M \Phi'(1)$. \end{corollary}

 We shall not be too concerned with the explicit expressions of $Q_1$ and $Q_2$ here since our main focus is the $O$-term.
 Explicit expressions can be obtained using the arguments given in the proof of \cite[Theorem 1.2, (2)]{Cech3}.
 The generalized Riemann hypothesis (GRH) yields that $\beta=1/2$, with $\beta$ defined in \eqref{betadef}.
 As the Lindel\"of hypothesis is a consequence of GRH, we readily deduce from Corollary \ref{Thmfirstmomentatcentral} the following result. \begin{corollary} With the notation as above and the truth of GRH, we have,